Prologue by Paul Joseph Fronczak / Read by Kirby Heyborne / With Alex Tresniowski

 Two years later, police found a boy abandoned outside a variety store in New Jersey.
 The FBI tracked down Dora Fronczak, the kidnapped infant’s mother, and she identified the abandoned boy as her son.
 The family spent the next fifty years believing they were whole again—but Paul was always unsure about his true identity.

-The Foundling is a touching and inspiring story about a child lost and faith found, about the permanence of families and the bloodlines that define you, and about the emotional toll of both losing your identity and rediscovering who you truly are.
+Poignant and inspiring, The Foundling is a story about a child lost and a faith found, about the permanence of families and the bloodlines that define you, and about the emotional toll of both losing your identity and rediscovering who you truly are.

 Paul Joseph Fronczak works for a non-profit organization dedicated to saving lives.
 He has worked at several colleges, helping people better themselves through education.
 Paul is a former actor and avid motorcyclist, and he has played bass guitar in several bands.
 He loves hanging out with his young daughter Emma Faith in Las Vegas, where they live.
 The Foundling is Paul’s first book.